-Macron urges Putin to respect free speech and democracy ahead of talks
+Macron urges Putin to respect free speech, democracy at pre-G7 talks

-French President Emmanuel Macron told Russian President Vladimir Putin that he must respect democratic principles as they held a joint press conference in France.
+French President Emmanuel Macron told Russian President Vladimir Putin that he must respect democratic principles as the leaders held a joint press conference in France.

-The two leaders addressed the convened press ahead of talks at Fort de Brégançon, a medieval fortress and the President's retreat off the French Mediterranean coast.
+The two leaders addressed the media ahead of talks at Fort de Brégançon, a medieval fortress and the President's retreat off the French Mediterranean coast.

+While the G7 kicks off in Biarritz at the weekend, Putin will not attend after Russia was suspended in 2014 over its annexation of Crimea from Ukraine.

 Macron called for the respect of free speech and free elections in Russia.